mateonunez/fastify-at-mysql/README.md

 npm install fastify-at-mysql
 ```

-## Why?

-There are several reasons why you might want to consider using a Fastify plugin to integrate a MySQL database in a secure way and prevent SQL injections:

-- Security: By using a plugin that is designed specifically to prevent SQL injections, you can protect your application from one of the most common types of cyberattacks.
-This is particularly important if you are handling sensitive data or financial transactions.
-- Simplicity: Using a plugin can make it easier to integrate a MySQL database into your Fastify application.
-Rather than having to write custom code to handle database connections and queries, you can simply install the plugin and use its API to interact with the database.
-- Performance: A good plugin will be optimized for performance and can help you get the most out of your MySQL database.
-This can be particularly important if you are working with large datasets or need to handle a high volume of requests.
-- Ecosystem: By using a plugin, you can take advantage of the Fastify ecosystem and leverage the work of the community.
-This can save you time and effort, as you don't have to reinvent the wheel or write custom code for every aspect of your application.

 ## Getting Started

 The `fastify-at-mysql` plugin is a wrapper around the `@databases/mysql` package.
 It exposes the `mysql` property on the Fastify instance.